Tyler Stephenson Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.10).
+- The Royals have a 5.10 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to give up 74 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Royals pitchers combine to rank 14th in baseball in home runs allowed (74 total, 1.1 per game).

-- His last appearance was on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering five earned runs while allowing six hits.
+- The left-hander last pitched on Friday against the Baltimore Orioles, when he threw six innings, allowing three earned runs while giving up eight hits.

+- The 26-year-old has put up an ERA of 4.41, with 9.4 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.